Zachhaaa/zachpuglia-portfolio/content/wood-speaker.md

 Overall, I am very happy with the outcome of my speaker.
 However, it didn't go perfectly.
 You can see some inaccuracies.
 For example, the slots on the top and bottom wood pieces are from cutting the pieces incorrectly on the table saw.

-The sound quality was also good too.
+The sound quality was also good.
 It wasn't better than a good quality speaker, but it sounded better than some cheap knockoff brand speakers.